caddis/resizer/README.md

 # ExpressionEngine Resizer 2.0.0

-Use Resizer to to resize, cache, and retrieve images with a number of options.
+Use Resizer to resize, cache, and retrieve images with a number of options.

 ## Setup